alptugan/blog-teaching/content/Courses/💡 Food for Inspiration.md

 [Bounce2](https://github.com/thomasfredericks/Bounce2) Library to handle push button debouncing issues on Arduino

 [WiFiEspAT](https://github.com/JAndrassy/WiFiEspAT) This library creates standard Arduino WiFi networking API over ESP8266 or ESP32 AT commands.
+[Pyespargos](https://github.com/ESPARGOS/pyespargos) The python library for working with the ESPARGOS WiFi channel sounder.

 [Serial-Studio](https://github.com/Serial-Studio/Serial-Studio) Serial Studio is a multi-platform, versatile data visualization tool designed for embedded engineers, students, hackers, and teachers.
 It allows users to visualize, analyze, and represent data from their projects and devices without needing custom, project-specific visualization software.